Learning Invariant Representations under General Interventions on the Response: Invariant Matching Property and Theoretical Guarantees

 where $X_{S'}^{e}$ is a row vector for some $S' \subseteq \{1,\ldots,d\}$.
 For notational convenience, we introduce the shorthand $\phi_{e}(X^{e}) :=\phi_{e}^{(k,R,S)}(X^{e})$.
 Note that $\phi_{e}(X^{e})$ is a \emph{linear} transform of $X^{e}$.

 In general, however, the invariance of the matching parameter $\theta$ does not imply the invariance property~\eqref{inva_trans}.
-In Section~\ref{sec:chara_mpm}, we will characterize a class of IMPs that each satisfies~\eqref{inva_trans}. \emph{It is crucial to note that we only use the IMP to identify the transform to satisfy the invariance property.} When the invariance property is in place, one can apply the general conditional expectation $f_{\phi_e}(x)=\E_{\Pcal_{\text{e}}}[Y|\phi_{e}(x)]$ as in~\eqref{def_f_phi}, since the linear estimator from the IMP is in general sub-optimal for the non-Gaussian cases.
+In Section~\ref{sec:chara_mpm}, we will characterize a class of IMPs that each satisfies~\eqref{inva_trans}.
+When the invariance property holds, one can apply the general conditional expectation $f_{\phi_e}(x)=\E_{\Pcal_{\text{e}}}[Y|\phi_{e}(x)]$ as in~\eqref{def_f_phi}, since the linear estimator from the IMP is in general sub-optimal for the non-Gaussian cases.
 We will focus on linear estimators in this work as the extension can be handled via nonlinear regression methods in a straightforward manner.

 It is noteworthy that since $\E_{l, \Pcal_e}[X_{k}|X_{R}]$ is a linear function of $X_{R}^{e}$, the matching parameter $\theta$ is not unique given a single environment $e \in \mathcal{E}^{\text{train}}$.
 This causes issues when one aims to identify the possible IMPs given the distribution of $(X^{e},Y^{e})$.
 However, we show that two environments in the training data are sufficient to identify $\theta$ under a mild assumption on the matched prediction module.